 First working mental models: tokenization, embeddings, evaluation basics, file ingestion, chunking, and instruction-tuned chat

-Use Sutton's Bitter Lesson to compare rules, learning, and search through a measured support-ticket routing lab.
+Use Sutton's Bitter Lesson to compare rules, learning, and search through a measured AI-incident routing lab.

 Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.